IFIP Code of Ethics

 In the words of Jussi Nissilä, CEO of the Finnish Information Processing Society (TIVIA) “The code has been gone through, line-by-line, by the TIVIA Working Group on Ethics, and no reason to not adopt it was found – on the contrary, the Working Group on Ethics considered it to be culture independent, and suitable for TIVIA, as well as any computing society”.
 Maxine Leslie, Secretariat and Committee Manager at the British Computer Society, likewise, reported that “The BCS Academy of Computing has reviewed the proposed IFIP Code of Ethics and will be pleased to endorse it, finding it a very robust document covering a variety of important and interesting topics.”
 Vicki Hanson, CEO of the ACM, said “As an international member of IFIP, ACM endorses the proposed IFIP Code of Ethics as a common international standard for computing and the profession.”

-The Code and its associated prologue, and some Case Studies to help in the application of the Code, will appear on a website at www.ifiptc9.org in the coming months.
+The Code and its associated prologue, and some Case Studies to help in the application of the Code, are available at https://www.ipthree.org/ifip-code-of-ethics/.
 A printed booklet is planned for a launch event in 2021.